 The method implemented here constitutes a relatively simple approach to empirical forecasting.
-The global and automated nature of the prediction system calls for the underlying empirical method to be parsimonious in terms of the predictive sources used

-- to construct it.
+The global and automated nature of the prediction system calls for the underlying empirical method to be parsimonious in terms of the predictive sources used to construct it.
 The statistical model and the selection of predictors will thus be based on physical principles and processes to the fullest extent so as to elicit the maximum predictive power of, first of all, the long-term trend associated with the climate change signal and, secondly, as few additional predictors as is necessary in order to minimise the risk of overfitting.
-The final system will also be sufficiently flexible to facilitate its - 25 future development.
+The final system will also be sufficiently flexible to facilitate its future development.
 Such development may involve inclusion of additional predictors should more complete and reliable datasets become available, or the application of the system to alternative predictands including those relating to the magnitude and frequency of extreme events.

 Producing empirical forecast output in similar format to dynamical systems is crucial when designing a framework for robust comparison.
-A weakness of current dynamicalempirical system comparison is the general lack of a common set of validation measures.
-Whereas dynamical systems inherently provide output in the form of ensemble

-5 forecasts, which may be validated in probabilistic terms, validation of empirical systems does not always extend beyond deterministic measures, such as bias, RMS error and correlation (Mason and Mimmack, 2002).
+A weakness of current dynamical-empirical system comparison is the general lack of a common set of validation measures.
+Whereas dynamical systems inherently provide output in the form of ensemble forecasts, which may be validated in probabilistic terms, validation of empirical systems does not always extend beyond deterministic measures such as him.
+BMS error and correlation (Mason and Minumerk 2002).
+Here, the tic measures, such as bias, RMS error and correlation (Mason and Mimmack, 2002).
 Here, the uncertainties are explicitly parametrised as an ensemble of forecasts and we employ a rigorous validation framework designed to assess both the deterministic and probabilistic aspects of the forecast system.
 The remainder of the paper is structured as follows.
 Section 2 describes the prediction system in full, including the observational data used for empirical model fitting and validation.
-An analysis of the potential usefulness of the predictors is given in Sect.
-3. The skill of the prediction system is then assessed in Sect.
-4 with a discussion and outlook given in Sect.
-5.
+An analysis of the potential usefulness of the predictors is given in Section 3.
+The skill of the prediction system is then assessed in Section 4 with a discussion and outlook given in Section 5.